jexia/jexia-sdk-js/extra_docs/quickstart.md

   - real-time notifications for subscribed events
   - Authentication and authorization is handled automatically by the SDK, the user only needs to provide credentials once at SDK initialization.

 The SDK is currently focused on *consuming* data. *Managing* the data schema (creating Datasets, adding columns to Datasets, etc.) is out of scope for now.
+The data schema management is done through our web application at [app.jexia.com](app.jexia.com).

 ### On-demand data access
 The user can execute the following operations on records: